Tom Hurt

 Tony Gilroy, 2007

 A film about institutional complicity and one man slowly running out of reasons to keep looking away.
-A quiet reminder that the most important battles in corporate life are fought over whether to remain human.
+Understated in a way that makes it land harder.

 dramathriller